flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

       ),
       floatingActionButton: new FloatingActionButton(
         // When the user presses the button, show an alert dialog with the
-        // text the user has typed into our text field.
+        // text that the user has typed into our text field.
         onPressed: () {
           return showDialog(
             context: context,
             builder: (context) {
               return new AlertDialog(
-                // Retrieve the text the user has typed in using our
+                // Retrieve the text that the user has entered using the
-                // TextEditingController
+                // TextEditingController.
                 content: new Text(myController.text),
               );
             },